OWRC/interpolants/modelling/waterbudget/data.md

 # Pre-processing

-In an attempt to make most of computational efficiency, many processes that are typically computed as part of a hydrological model have been pre-built as input to the ORMGP water balance model.
-Processes such as snowmelt and potential evapotranspiration can modelled independently of the rainfall-runoff-recharge process and thus much computational gains can be made if these processes are pre-determined.

-Two products (i.e., model inputs/forcings/variables) are created through this process, namely

-1. Atmospheric Demand $(E_a)$ is the "drying power" of the near-surface atmosphere, also known as the Planetary Boundary Layer (PBL­­­­-­­­Oke, 1987); and
-1. Atmospheric Yield $(Y_a)$ water in its liquid form released either as rainfall or snowmelt onto the land surface.

 ## Atmospheric Demand $(E_a)$

 Within the ORMGP, it is evident that vapour deficits offer a great predictor to advective flux (evaporation) when relating pan evaporation to strictly aerodynamic variables, temperature and humidity, simulated at an hourly timestep.
-For instance, using the advective term [kg/m²/s] of Penman (1948):
+When mass transfer occurs over rough surfaces, surface evaporation becomes coupled with advective (vapour deficit) flux through the PBL (Bailey et.al., 1997).
+So, using the advective term [kg/m²/s] of Penman (1948):

 $$
   E_a=\rho_a \frac{\varepsilon}{p_a} d_a \cdot f(u)